labsyspharm/minerva-cloud/docs/_posts/2050-11-19-introduction.md

 layout: null
 ---

-**Minerva** is a microscopy imaging software suite which allows visualizing, analyzing and managing high-dimensional microscopy image data.
+**Minerva** is a microscopy imaging software platform which allows visualizing, analyzing and storing high-dimensional microscopy image data.
-Minerva is designed to be fully cloud-native, taking advantage of cloud features such as object storage and serverless computing.
+Minerva is designed to be cloud-native, taking full advantage of cloud features such as object storage and serverless computing.
 It is composed of several integrated applications:

 ![Minerva Cloud](images/Minerva-Cloud_HorizLogo_RGB.svg){:class="img-responsive"}{:width="200"}

 **Minerva Cloud** is a system where image data can be imported and stored in repositories.
-The images can be served either as raw image data or as composited colorized images.
+The images can be served either as raw image tile data or as composited colorized tiled images.

 ![Minerva Author](images/Minerva-Author_HorizLogo_RGB.svg){:class="img-responsive"}{:width="200"}